What Is a Fiduciary?

 A fiduciary is someone who has a legal obligation to keep a relationship of trust with a client or another party.
 In the financial world, this is a person (typically an advisor or planner), who agrees to act in such a way that puts their client and their money above all else.
 But it can also refer to anyone who agrees to act in a person’s best interest, e.g., you agree to help someone with their finances.

-An advisor being a fiduciary is important because it signifies that they won’t have a conflict of interest when they manage your money.
-This contrasts with commission-based advisors, who may recommend products or investments that don’t benefit you.
+An advisor being a fiduciary is important because it signifies that there are fewer chances for conflicts of interest when they manage your money.
+This contrasts with commission-based advisors, who may recommend products or investments that aren’t necessarily in your best interest.

 Fiduciary Duty